5 Steps for Managing Your Emotional Triggers

 Don’t judge or fear your emotions.
 No matter what you learned about the evils of emotions, if you don’t recognize your feelings, you can’t change them, negatively impacting your relationships, job performance, and overall happiness.

-If the emotion is related to fear, anger, or sadness, the 3rd step is to determine what triggered the emotion.
+If the emotion is related to fear, anger, or sadness, the third step is to determine what triggered the emotion.

 What do you think you lost or what did you not get that you expected or desired to have?